 |Ute Schmid||Universität Bamberg, Germany|

 |Claes Strannegård||Chalmers University of Technology & University of Gothenburg, Sweden|

 |Tadahiro Taniguchi||Ritsumeikan University, Japan|

 |Kristinn R. Thórisson||Reykjavik University & Icelandic Institute for Intelligent Machines, Iceland|

 Papers should be between 2 and 12 pages (excluding references) and describe the authors' original work in full (no extended abstracts).
 Formatting Guidelines, LaTeX Styles and MS Word Template can be downloaded from here.
 Papers will be subjected to peer-review and can be accepted for oral presentation and/or poster presentation.
 For papers that have previously been submitted to IJCAI and rejected, we ask authors to append the reviews and their responses to aid our review process.

 Proposals for Demonstrations should be accompanied with a 2-page description for inclusion in the workshop's pre-proceedings.
 Examples include, but are not limited to: (interactively) demonstrating new tests or benchmarks, or the performance of a robot, (cognitive) architecture or design methodology.

 Oral presentations should be given by one of the authors during one of the Contributed Talks Sessions.
-Posters and demonstrations will be presented during the Demonstrations and Posters Session.

 Accepted papers will be gathered into a volume of pre-proceedings and published on this website before the workshop.
 We are looking into the possibility of producing a special issue for an archival journal.